 Instead, the best way to increase Bacteroidetes in your gut is to provide them with some of their favorite food sources, such as apple pectin.
 Apple pectin is a type of prebiotic fiber that provides Bacteroidetes with important nutrients so that they can grow and replicate in your intestinal system.

-In addition, it is important to maintain a healthy balance of good bacteria in your gut and to increase diversity of gut bacteria.
-This can be accomplished by taking a high quality, multi-strain and multi-species probiotic supplement.
+In addition, it is important to maintain a healthy balance of good bacteria in your gut and to increase the diversity of gut bacteria.
+This can be accomplished by taking a high-quality, multi-strain, and multi-species probiotic supplement.

 Certain probiotics, such as OMNi-BiOTiC® BALANCE can also support the restoration of a healthy gut flora.
 In fact, OMNi-BiOTiC® BALANCE contains strains that have been shown in laboratory studies to fight Candida Albicans.